anthonyzhdong/andie/README.md

 - Apply emboss filters and Sobel filters

+- Toolbar for quick access to frequently used actions (e.g. Save, Undo/Redo, Draw Tools, Macro Recording)

-- Create macros that record a sequence of events and can apply that sequence of actions at the users liking
+- Create macros that record a sequence of events and can apply that sequence of actions at the users liking (the camera button on the toolbar)

 - Keyboard shortcuts (Ctrl+O = Open, Ctrl+Z = Undo, Ctrl+S = Save, ESC = Exit Andie)